aichemy-hub/chem-ai-resources/docs/index.md

 ## Acknowledgements

-This project is maintained by the [AIchemy Hub](https://aichemy.ac.uk/).
+This project is maintained by Dan Davies and the [AIchemy Hub](https://aichemy.ac.uk/).

 Thanks to Austin Mroz whose [ML4Chem Starter Resources](https://github.com/austin-mroz/ML4Chem-starter-resources) formed a starting point for this collection.

 Thanks also to Aron Walsh for his [list of resources](https://aronwalsh.github.io/MLforMaterials/Resources.html) for machine learning and materials.

+Other contributors:

+- Alex Ganose
+- Kim Jelfs